 North Coast Times

 "Teaching yoga as a way of life: DIA yoga!

 The Yanchep resident, who described herself as “a dreamer, a smiler, bit goofy and an optimist”, has set up Dia Yoga 12 years after she started studying the discipline.

-I'm an Estonian, but I have lived all my life in Finland.
-For 8 years I lived in Australia, where I started my business Dia-Yoga.
-2019 I moved back to Finland and continue to run Dia-Yoga in Helsinki.
+I started Dia-Yoga in Australia Perth 2012.
+After 9 years in Australia, I moved back to Finland and continue to run Dia-Yoga from Helsinki.

 I have practised Astanga, Vinyasa Flow, Hatha, Iyengar, Bikram, Yin and Restorative Yoga in different yoga studios around the world, but Vinyasa Flow and Yin Yoga are the styles of yoga I practice the most.

 In 2006, I travelled around India, volunteering.
 This is where I truly found the deeper meaning of yoga.
 I decided to take my love of yoga further in 2012.
 I went back to India and graduated in Yoga Alliance Registered Teacher Training at the Himalaya Yoga Valley.
 I successfully completed 200 H and became qualified to teach traditional Ashtanga yoga with Iyengar alignments, Meditation, Chanting and Pranayama.

 Whilst studying I had the honour to be a student of Yogacharya Lalit.
 Lalit Kumar is the Founding Director of Himalaya Yoga Valley Centre and the Honorary Secretary for International Yoga Federation for Ireland and Dharamsala.